bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-fee-api.md

 }
 ```

-## Get Total fees paid by an account on Bitcoin network
+## Sum Total Bitcoin Fees Paid by an Address on One Day

 Below query will get you total fees paid by an account on Bitcoin network.
 You can try out the query [here](https://ide.bitquery.io/Get-Total-fees-paid-by-an-account-on-Bitcoin-network).